Go Goa Gone: Promotion

 Go Goa Gone was marketed as India's first "Zom-Com," a term used to highlight its blend of zombie horror and comedy.

-As part of its promotional campaign, the filmmakers partnered with Volkswagen India for a unique cross-branding initiative.
-A specially selected Volkswagen Polo featured in the film was chosen through a public contest titled "My Car Superstar!" conducted in collaboration with the company.
+As part of its promotional campaign, the filmmakers partnered with Volkswagen India.
+A specially selected Volkswagen Polo featured in the film was chosen through a public contest titled "My Car Superstar" conducted in collaboration with the company.

 Soundtrack

 The film's music was composed by the duo Sachin–Jigar, with lyrics written by Priya Panchal and Amitabh Bhattacharya.
 The soundtrack features vocal performances by Jigar Saraiya, Talia Bentson, Sachin Sanghvi, Priya Panchal, and Shreya Ghoshal.